damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

 ---
 layout: post
-title: "GitLab 8.7 released with MAIN_CE_FEATURE and MAIN_EE_FEATURE"
+title: "GitLab 8.7 released with Due Date for Issues and Remote Mirrors"
 date: 2016-04-22
 categories:
 author: Job van der Voort
 author_twitter: Jobvo
-image_title: /images/7_X/PICTURE.PNG
+image_title: /images/8_7/ny.jpg
 ---

 We want GitLab to be the place where your projects go from idea all the way to